Prepaid Cell Phones Canada - Competition Has Grown!

 acquired the rest of Virgin Mobile Canada for CAN$142 million (they

 previously owned 50%).
-Bell continues to operate its legacy
+Bell continued to operate its legacy

-brand, despite also having prepaid plans until the Bell brand.
+brand, despite also having prepaid plans under the Bell brand.

-my opinion it really is a mess.
-Only time will tell whether
+my opinion it was really a mess.
+We ultimately saw Bell

 driven by the success of the prepaid wireless market in the U.S., which

-drove significant results in 2009, the Canadian market has been aiming
+drove significant results in 2009, the Canadian market definitely aimed

-sights on prepaid!
-I think this largely has to do with the
+its sights on prepaid!
+I think this largely has to

 Contract Cell Phones